-The GRANT command gives specific permissions on an object (table, view, sequence) to one or more users or groups of users.
+The GRANT command gives specific permissions on an object (table, view, sequence, database, function, procedural language, or schema) to one or more users or groups of users.
 These permissions are added to those already granted, if any.

 The key word PUBLIC indicates that the privileges are to be granted to all users, including those that may be created later.
 PUBLIC may be thought of as an implicitly defined group that always includes all users.
 Note that any particular user will have the sum of privileges granted directly to him, privileges granted to any group he is presently a member of, and privileges granted to PUBLIC.